• Home

 Our room at the Galapagos Suites

-Though the sun was shining when we landed, the weather had definitely taken a turn for the worse and it started raining as we walked back into town.
-We sought shelter and then lunch and rounded out the afternoon with some shopping.
+Though the sun is shining when we land, the weather has definitely taken a turn for the worse.
+It starts raining heavily as we walk back into town.
+We seek shelter and then lunch and round out the afternoon with some shopping.

-That night we grabbed dinner at a popular restaurant called The Rock and hoped that the weather would improve the next day.
+That night we grab dinner at a popular restaurant called The Rock and hope that the weather will improve tomorrow.

 The Charles Darwin Research Station

-It didn’t, but we were too excited to explore the island to stay in any longer so after breakfast we hiked up the road to the Charles Darwin Research Station and Foundation Headquarters.
+But we’re too excited to explore the island to stay inside any longer.
+So after breakfast, we hike up the road to the Charles Darwin Research Station and Foundation Headquarters.

 A must for any visitor to Santa Cruz, the Charles Darwin Foundation is the best place to learn about the research and conservation efforts going on here in the Galapagos.
 The foundation is home to a giant tortoise breeding center, a land iguana breeding center, and the Van Straelen Visitors Center.